 But with so much to do, you feel overwhelmed.

 And so you procrastinate.

-You check Facebook, watch a few YouTube videos, and grab yourself a drink.
+You check Facebook, watch a few YouTube videos, and get yourself a drink.

 But you know that none of this is bringing you closer to getting the work done.